pjgorski/PolarizationFramework/README.md

 This code base is using the Julia Language (1.6.4) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project.

+Update [11.09.2014]: When updating all the packages and changing the Julia version to 1.10.4 in the `Project.toml`, all tests were passed.
+This is however, not included in the current version of this package.

 # Getting started

 ## Installation